 Welcome to our ‘Bonnie William from Dundee’ Website

-This site tells the stories of William Hartley Wilson and his wife Margaret (Williamson) and their families in the villages of Drumsturdiemuir, Monikie and Newbigging , and within the Monikie, Monifieth & Barry parishes of Angus, Scotland; and thereafter from Nov 27, 1820 in Van Diemen’s Land (Tasmania), Australia.
+It tells the stories of William Hartley Wilson and his wife Margaret (Williamson) and their families in the locales and villages of Drumsturdiemuir, Monikie and Newbigging , and within the Monikie, Monifieth & Barry parishes of Angus, Scotland; and thereafter from Nov 27, 1820 in Van Diemen’s Land (Tasmania), Australia.

 The contents of the site have been derived in the main from research of official repository records of Australia, Britain, Belgium and France, and on information and photographs kindly made available to our researchers from a broad array of the descendants and family connections of Bonnie William and Margaret’s family over the past several decades.
 We are indebted to all family members who have so assisted us in telling our story.

 About our Research and Researchers